-- 1. Presence of a Prohibited Substance: The presence of a Prohibited Substance or its Metabolites or Markers in a Player's Sample collected and analyzed in conformity with this Protocol, the Standards for Testing and the WADA International Standard for Laboratories. - a.
+- 1. Presence of a Prohibited Substance: The presence of a Prohibited Substance or its Metabolites or Markers in a Player's Sample. - a.
 Strict Liability: It is each Player's personal duty to ensure that no Prohibited Substance enters her body.
 Players are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples and are subject to Strict Liability for any such Doping Offense. - b.
-Proof of Doping Offense: Sufficient proof of a Doping Offense under this Section is established by either of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Player's A-Sample where the

-Player waives analysis of the B-Sample and the B-Sample is not analyzed; or, where the Player's B-Sample is analyzed and the analysis of the Player's B-Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Player's A-Sample.
+Proof of Doping Offense: Sufficient proof of a Doping Offense under this Section is established by either of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Player's A-Sample where the Player waives analysis of the B-Sample and the B-Sample is not analyzed; or, where the Player's B-Sample is analyzed and the analysis of the Player's B-Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Player's A-Sample. - c.
+Prohibited Substance Thresholds and Minimum Reporting Levels: Excepting those substances for which a quantitative threshold, minimum reporting level, or other criteria is specifically identified in the Prohibited List or the WADA International Standard for Laboratories or associated technical documents, the presence of any quantity of a Prohibited Substance or its Metabolites or Markers in a Player's Sample shall constitute a Doping Offense.

-- c.
-Prohibited Substance Thresholds: Excepting those substances for which a quantitative threshold or other criteria is specifically identified in the Prohibited List, the presence of any quantity of a Prohibited Substance or its Metabolites or Markers in a Player's Sample shall constitute a Doping Offense. - 2.
-Use or Attempted Use by a Player of a Prohibited Substance or a Prohibited Method: Evidence of a Player's Use of or a Player's Attempt to Use a Prohibited Substance or a Prohibited Method as defined on the Prohibited List. - a.
+- 2. Use or Attempted Use by a Player of a Prohibited Substance or a Prohibited Method: Evidence of a Player's Use of or a Player's Attempt to Use a Prohibited Substance or a Prohibited Method as defined on the Prohibited List. - a.
 It is each Player's personal duty to ensure that no Prohibited Substance enters her body and that no Prohibited Method is Used, and a Player is subject to Strict Liability for any such Doping Offense. - b.
 The success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
 It is sufficient that the Prohibited Substance or Prohibited Method was Used or Attempted to be Used for a Doping Offense to be committed. - 3.
-Evading or Refusing Sample Collection: Evading or refusing Sample Collection or failing, without compelling justification, to submit to Sample Collection as authorized in the Standards for Testing. - 4.
-Filing Failures and Missed Out-of-Competition Tests: As it relates to Reinstatement Testing only, any combination of three (3) missed Out-of-Competition Tests and/or whereabouts filing failure violations, as defined in Section E-4 and E-5 below, within a 12-month period, shall constitute a Doping Offense. - 5.
+Evading, Refusing or Failing to Submit to Sample Collection: Evading Sample Collection or refusing or failing to submit to Sample Collection without compelling justification after notification by a duly authorized person. - 4.
+Filing Failures and Missed Out-of-Competition Tests: Any combination of three (3) missed Out-of-Competition Tests and/or whereabouts filing failure violations, as defined in Section E-4 and E-5 below, within a 12-month period, shall constitute a Doping Offense. - 5.
 Tampering or Attempted Tampering with any part of Doping Control: Conduct which subverts the Doping Control process but which would not otherwise be included in the definition of Prohibited Methods. - 6.
 Possession of a Prohibited Substance or a Prohibited Method: Possession by a Player of any Prohibited Substance or Prohibited Method, unless the Player establishes that the Possession is consistent with a TUE in accordance with Section G or other acceptable justification. - 7.
-Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method.

-- 8. Administration to any other Player of any Prohibited Substance or Prohibited Method. - 9.
-Complicity in a Doping Offense: Assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity involving a Doping Offense or any Attempted Doping Offense by another Player.
+Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method. - 8.
+Administration to any other Player of any Prohibited Substance or Prohibited Method. - 9.
+Complicity or Attempted Complicity in a Doping Offense: Assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity or Attempted complicity involving a Doping Offense or any Attempted Doping Offense by another Player or person. - 10.
+Admission: Where a Player voluntarily admits the commission of a Doping Offense before or after having received notice of a doping allegation under Section I-5 of the Protocol.